-MLB moneyline betting is the most straightforward way to wager on baseball: pick the team that wins the game, regardless of the margin.
-Unlike football or basketball, where point spreads dominate the market, baseball's low-scoring nature makes the moneyline the primary betting market.
-A run line (baseball's version of a spread) exists at ±1.5, but because single runs decide so many games, most sharp action flows through the moneyline.
-This makes moneyline pricing in baseball arguably more important than in any other major sport.
+MLB moneyline betting is the most straightforward way to wager on baseball: pick the team that wins the game, regardless of margin.
+Unlike football or basketball, where point spreads dominate the market, baseball's low-scoring nature makes the moneyline the primary betting vehicle.
+Run lines (baseball's version of a spread, fixed at 1.5 runs) exist as an alternative, but the moneyline remains where the sharpest action and deepest liquidity concentrate, making it the market where sportsbooks compete most aggressively on price.

 Cross-Sport moneyline Vig Comparison